 The admissions committee genuinely wants to understand who you are and how you think, so don’t try to be someone that you’re not.
 The better prepared you are to articulate how you made certain decisions and choices, and what you were actually thinking, the more persuasive and believable you will be.
-Be yourself – it’s your unique rational, thought process and perspectives that distinguish you from others of an identical or similar profile.
+The best approach you can take is to be yourself – it’s your unique rational, thought process and perspectives that distinguish you from others of an identical or similar profile.
 In sharing your story, you want the enthusiasm to be there, but let your ability to be genuine be the element that weaves through the entire conversation.

 5. Exude confidence without the arrogance.